flash871/Wheather-App/README.md

 ## Instaliation
-To install this application you need auth adnd get api key on weatherapi.com Then you need to exhange key on yourself in WeahterViewModel.kt file This variable seems like this: ''' kotlin const val API_KEY ="3946154..."
+To install this application you need auth adnd get api key on weatherapi.com Then you need to exhange key on yourself in WeahterViewModel.kt file This variable seems like this: const val API_KEY ="3946154..."
-'''